Coal Mine Workers' Compensation (17.307)

 Deadlines

-From 2 months to 8 months for initial findings depending on availability of supporting evidence.
-A miner must file a claim for benefits within 3 years after a medical determination of total disability due to pneumoconiosis or within 3 years after the date of enactment of Public Law 95-239, whichever comes later, (Black Lung Benefits Reform Act of 1977).
+An average of 11 months for issuance of proposed decisions and orders depending on availability of supporting evidence.
+A miner must file a claim for benefits within three years after a medical determination of total disability due to pneumoconiosis or within three years after the date of enactment of Public Law 95-239, whichever comes later, (Black Lung Benefits Reform Act of 1977).
 There are no time limitations for dependent survivors to file claims.

 Appeals